aheze/Popovers/README.md

 - Attach to source views or use picture-in-picture positioning.
 - Supports multiple popovers at the same time with smooth transitions.
 - Highly customizable API that's super simple — just add `.popover`.
 - Written in SwiftUI with full SwiftUI + UIKit support.
-0 dependencies.
+No dependencies.

 ## Showroom